cheng81/node2browser/README.md

 Just a simple tool to port node modules to the browser.

+## What it does

+You code your project using the normal [Node](http://www.nodejs.org/) module structure, then feed the tool with the main file (typically `<project path>/lib/index.js` or similar).
+Node2browser figures out the dependency tree, by parseing calls to the `require` function, and then concatenates the modules in a single fat javascript file, in a way that all the dependencies of a module have been already loaded when the module is required.
+Modules are loaded using [self-invoking anonimous functions](http://blog.themeforest.net/tutorials/ask-jw-decoding-self-invoking-anonymous-functions/).

 ## Features

 `node2browser` simply figures out the dependency tree of your modules, then squash them into a single file.